Sonoma Wine Country for Food Lovers 2-Day Itinerary

 But don’t worry, you don’t have to eat again just yet.
 Instead, whet your appetite with a cooking lesson or demonstration at Relish Culinary Adventures, which promises to teach you how to cook like a Wine Country local.
 Most classes end with a full meal of the featured dishes, paired with carefully matched local beers or wines.

-Of course, there’s no need to take a class in order to enjoy Healdsburg’s biggest draw: the wine.
+Of course, there’s no need to take a class in order to enjoy Healdsburg’s biggest draw: Wine.
 This town boasts a huge number of tasting rooms, letting you stroll and sip your way around the historic town square.

 You can also spice things up with a dinner of traditional Spanish tapas at Bravas Bar de Tapas; or go sustainable with swordfish, chevre-honey-and-lavender croquettes, and Sonoma duck at hyper-local Barndiva.